HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 !!!note
       For DAM, only anonymous rendering is available.

-#### Pages and portlets default test data: 80 pages
+#### Pages and portlets default test data - 80 pages

-The below pages & portlets set up covers the different types of the most commonly used portlets, as mentioned below, and performance tests include the response time for rendering the whole page with the portlet, which is very crucial to know.
+The following pages and portlets setup covers the different types of the most commonly used portlets as listed in this section.
+Performance tests include the response time for rendering the whole page with the portlet, which is very crucial to know because all these portlets are most oftenly used in our content.

-We used a total of eight unique pages with portlets.
+The tests used a total of eight unique pages with portlets.
 To complete authoring and rendering, both anonymous and authenticated users received access.
 The same users were added in openLDAP as for WCM rendering.
 All authenticated users are assigned the User role.
 The pages in the following list are duplicated 10 times with different page numbers, resulting in 80 pages.

+As part of authoring, pages and portlets were added manually.
+The list shows the details of portlets for authoring on every page.

 - Page 1 - 2 Articles
 - Page 2 - 2 Rich text
 - Page 3 - Login portlet
-- Page 4 - Information Portlet(JSR) - JSP file -  jsp/oob/welcome.jsp
+- Page 4 - Information Portlet (JSR) - JSP file -  jsp/oob/welcome.jsp
-- Page 5 - Search Centre portlet
+- Page 5 - Search Center portlet
-- Page 6 - Custom JSF portlet with simple form [Disable it for now]
+- Page 6 - Custom JSF portlet with simple form (Disable this portlet for now.)
-- Page 7 - Script Application portlet --> Added JavaScript Functions, Date and Time object examples
+- Page 7 - Script Application portlet (Added JavaScript Functions and Date and Time object examples)
-- Page 8 - Added all above 7 portlets in this page [except JSF portlet]
+- Page 8 - Added all mentioned portlets in this section except JSF portlet

-As part of authoring, pages and portlets were added manually.
-The list shows the details of portlets for authoring on every page.

 After completing the authoring steps, the anonymous portal user and authenticated users (added to openLDAP) must render the pages.
 Every page request uses a /GET API call (for example, /wps/portal/portletsperf/page1) and there is a response assertion in a sampler to validate the content html in the response body.

 ## Environment

-The section below provides details for the Kubernetes cluster, Jmeter, LDAP and database.
+This section provides details for the Kubernetes cluster, Jmeter, LDAP, and database.

 ### AWS/Native Kubernetes

-- Kubernetes running on AWS Elastic Compute Cloud (EC2) instance with the DX images installed and configured.
+- A Kubernetes platform is running on an AWS Elastic Compute Cloud (EC2) instance with the DX images installed and configured.

 - In AWS/Native Kubernetes, the tests are executed in EC2 instances with one master (c5.xlarge) and four worker nodes (c5.4xlarge).